onecx/onecx-local-env-cli/README.md

 # onecx-local-env-cli
-This CLI helps you with setting up microservices in the onecx-local-env
+This CLI helps you with setting up microservices in the  [onecx-local-env](http://github.com/onecx/onecx-local-env/).

 # Usage